Im-Rises/particle-simulator-webgl/README.md

 - [ ] Correct mouse position in the canvas for mobile (it seems the coordinate are already normalized)
 - [ ] Use Emscripten to get touch screen events
 - [ ] Correct UI placement in Emscripten build
+- [ ] Correct windowed mode crash
+- [ ] Copy a lot of code to the Original project `ParticleSimulator` ParticleSimulatorLauncher class)

 ## Images